itsjavi/jynxs/README.md

 # JynXS: A tiny custom JSX Runtime

-JynXS is a lightweight, JSX runtime that implements the very basics of a modern UI library without relying on React.
+JynXS is a lightweight, ~3KB JSX runtime that implements the very basics of a modern UI library without relying on React.

 > This project is very experimental and a proof of concept.
 Not recommended for production use.

-> It will be released on NPM as soon as it's more stable and tested.

 ## Core Features